MARCH 12, 2015

 Personal Accounts of Heads of International Organisations

-Since 2011 and 2012, the interest for Twitter engagement has also reached the executives of each organisation.
-Fifty-one heads of international organisations have personal Twitter accounts that are either managed personally or with their teams.
+Since 2011, the interest for Twitter engagement has also reached the executives of each organisation.
+Fifty-six heads of international organisations have personal Twitter accounts that are most often managed by their teams and very few tweet personally.

-Some heads of international organisations have added their organisation’s name to their Twitter handle such as @HelenClarkUNDP, @MorenoBID, @BabatundeUNFPA et al. Ten organisations have set up ‘personal institutional’ Twitter accounts for their leaders such as @ITUSecGen, @WMO_President, @ISOSecGen et al.
+Some heads of international organisations have added their organisation’s name to their Twitter handle such as @HelenClarkUNDP, @MorenoBID, @BabatundeUNFPA, others have set up ‘personal institutional’ Twitter accounts for their leaders such as @lassecgen, @ITUSecGen, @WMO_President, @ISOSecGen et al.

-A personal institutional account might seem less personal at first glance, but it has the advantage of growing its audience overtime as the head of the organisation will not take the followers with him as he leaves office.
+A ‘personal institutional’ account might seem less personal at first glance, but it has the advantage of growing its audience overtime as the head of the organisation will not take the followers with him as he leaves office.
 However there is no way to archive tweets sent by the previous office holder.
-When John Ashe took over as president of the United Nations General Assembly in September 2013, he simply deleted all the tweets sent by his predecessor Vuk Jeremić on the @UN_PGA account he had created in October 2012.
+When Sam Kutesa took over as president of the United Nations General Assembly in September 2014, the tweets sent under his predecessor John Ashe were simply deleted.
+Likewise all the tweets sent by his predecessor Vuk Jeremić on the @UN_PGA account he had created in October 2012 were also deleted.

 The Most Prolific International Organisations